 The functional currency of an entity is the currency of the primary economic environment in which the entity operates.
-The functional currency of the Company is Canadian dollars ("CAD") and its subsidiaries are USD.
+The functional currency of the Company is Canadian dollars ("CAD") and the functional currencies of its subsidiaries is USD.
 The functional currency determinations were conducted through an analysis of the consideration factors identified in IAS 21, The Effects of Changes in Foreign Exchange Rates.